Árpád Fremond: Brnabić administration (2017–2022)

 The VMSZ led a successful drive to increase its voter turnout in the 2020 Serbian parliamentary election and won a record nine seats.
-Fremond, who once again appeared in the third list position, was elected to a fifth term.
-He continued to serve as deputy chair of the agricultural committee; was a deputy member of the committee on constitutional and legal issues, the health and family committee, and the environmental protection committee; and was a member of the friendship groups with Croatia, the Czech Republic, and Hungary.
+Fremond, who again appeared in the third list position, was elected to a fifth term.
+He continued to serve as deputy chair of the agricultural committee and was a deputy member of the committee on constitutional and legal issues, the health and family committee, and the environmental protection committee, as well as participating in the friendship groups with Croatia, the Czech Republic, and Hungary.
 Fremond also received the sixth position on the VMSZ's list for Bačka Topola in the concurrent 2020 Serbian local elections and was elected to the municipal parliament when the list won a majority victory with nineteen out of thirty-five seats.

-He once again appeared in the third position on the VMSZ's list in the 2022 parliamentary election and was re-elected even as the list fell back to five seats.
-He was a member of the agriculture committee and a deputy member of the education committee, the culture and information committee, and the committee on the judiciary, public administration, and local self-government.
+He once again appeared in the third position on the VMSZ's list in the 2022 parliamentary election and was re-elected as the list fell back to five seats.
+In the parliament that followed, he was a member of the agriculture committee and a deputy member of the education committee, the judiciary committee, and the culture and information committee.

 In parliament, Fremond often spoke on issues pertaining to Vojvodina's farming and dairy-producing communities.